 What started as a program with only three cognitive exercises in 1979 has grown to become renowned learning tools used by parents, teachers and in our clinics across the globe.
 Driven by a quest to perfect these tools, our team has done extensive research on learning, learning principles and brain development over a period of 30+ years.
 In addition to theoretical research, we have helped thousands of learners overcome learning challenges.

 Dr. Lee DeLorge in Ohio tested 67 students aged 5 to 18 with ADHD, dyslexia, dyscalculia and non-specific learning disabilities.
-The processing speed of 94% of the learners improved significantly.
+The processing speed of 94% of the learners improved significantly:

 A long-term study of 60 deaf learners in Grades 1-3, who did Edublox daily for a year, demonstrated a significant increase in reading and spelling performance, as compared to the control group.
-Another study at the University of Pretoria by Dr. Wynand de Wet found an increase in non-verbal IQ scores of 11.625 in deaf children after 27.5 hours of Edublox instruction, which was confirmed by our own trials of hearing children: an improvement of 5.6 in verbal IQ and 12.5 in verbal IQ after 40 hours of instruction.
+Another study at the University of Pretoria by Dr. Wynand de Wet found an increase in non-verbal IQ scores of 11.625 in deaf children after 27.5 hours of Edublox instruction, which was confirmed by our own trials of hearing children: an improvement of 5.6 in verbal IQ and 12.5 in non-verbal IQ after 40 hours of instruction.